Bubble growth in a confined heated polymer: the example of safety glass: Physical Description

 \item Bubbles are well-separated from one another so that bubble-to-bubble effects are ignored.

 \item The temperature field is homogeneous in time and space.

 \item For mass transport specifically,

-\begin{enumerate} \item There are only two gaseous species of relevance, \textit{water} and \textit{air}, each one behaving as ideal gases. \item Each species has a dissolved concentration profile in the PVB bulk that obeys the diffusion equation separately. \item The time dynamics are quasi-static. \item Transport constants, in particular the activation energy for diffusion $E_d$ and the heat of solution $\Delta H_s$ are constant with temperature and pressure. \end{enumerate} \item The deformation (and its rate) is small, i.e., the PVB polymer stays in the range of linear viscoelasticity. \end{enumerate}
+\begin{enumerate} \item There are only two gaseous species of relevance, \textit{water} and \textit{air}, each one behaving as ideal gases.
+Air, being a mixture of several gases, is approximated as Nitrogen for simplicity\footnote{Of the multiple gases that constitute atmospheric air, only nitrogen's mass transport properties (e.g., solubility constant, diffusion coefficient) have been characterized for different temperatures and pressures in the PVB polymer\cite{arauz2025champagne}.
+Therefore, assumption vi.a is in principle utilitarian but ultimately tenable since air is largely a two-component mixture of N\textsubscript{2} and O\textsubscript{2}.
+While the PVB polymer has been shown to absorb less nitrogen than oxygen at room conditions under equal pressure (ratio of nitrogen to oxygen equal to $r^{PVB}_{N_2/O_2}=0.67$)\citep{haraya1992permeation}, nitrogen is by far the dominant gas, both in the bubbles and in dissolved form in the PVB bulk, given its prevalence in atmospheric air ($r^{air}_{N_2/O_2}=3.76$).}. \item Each species has a dissolved concentration profile in the PVB bulk that obeys the diffusion equation separately. \item The time dynamics are quasi-static. \item Transport constants, in particular the activation energy for diffusion $E_d$ and the heat of solution $\Delta H_s$ are constant with temperature and pressure. \end{enumerate} \item The deformation (and its rate) is small, i.e., the PVB polymer stays in the range of linear viscoelasticity. \end{enumerate}

 \textbf{Mass Transport}.
 In broad strokes, we solved the diffusion equation to obtain the concentration of dissolved gas in the polymer and thence determined the flux of gas at the bubble interface from Fick’s law.
 Expressions for the bubble composition were then obtained from the mol fraction and Dalton’s law of partial pressures.